HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - garbage collection
   - refactoring 🖐️ used
   - code review 🖐️ used
-  - antipatterns
+  - antipatterns 🖐️ used
-  - paradigm
+  - paradigm 🖐️ used
   - algorithm 🖐️ used
   - magic numbers
-  - hardcode
+  - hardcode  heard
-  - complexity
+  - complexity  heard
-  - decomposition
+  - decomposition heard
   - spaghetti
   - silver bullet
   - not invented here
   - dead code 👂 heard